Blog

 When you meet a potential client, you need to build rapport in order to develop trust in you and your skills.
 You need to get that friendship going, but this is where agents err.
 Once that friendship and rapport are built, you must create emotional boundaries and shift that relationship back towards business and focus.

-Some agents become friends with their leads or other potential customers, and they think, “Because we are friends, they are going to list with me.”
-Not only is this mistaken thinking, but it’s also actually reverse thinking.
+Some agents become friends with their leads or other potential customers and think, “Because we are friends, they are going to list with me.”
+Not only is this mistaken thinking, but it’s also reverse thinking.
 If your potential clients become too familiar with you, they will no longer see you as a capable real estate professional and more as a nice person who happens to do real estate.

 Yes, you need to build up your friendship with potential buyers and sellers until you have established the relationship, but then it’s time to start shifting the focus back to real estate so they don’t forget that you are a professional and an amazing resource for them.